pbraiders/stdlib/README.md

 ## Documentation

-I wrote and I use this package for my own projects.
-And, unfortunately, I do not provide exhaustive documentation.
+We use this package for our own projects.
+And, unfortunately, we do not provide exhaustive documentation.
 Please read the code and the comments ;)

-You can generate documentation using phpdocumentor.
-It should be installed with [Composer](https://getcomposer.org/).

 ## Test